chaerim-kim/Rating-Professors/README.md

 # Rate and View Professors
-> 👩🏻‍💻 Rate and view the ratings of your professors from various modules, semesters and years!
+> 👩🏻‍💻 Rate and view your professors from various modules, semesters and years!

 A Django based RESTful API project that allows students to rate the teaching of professors in various modules - it makes SQL queries to the database to add, update and view ratings.